Can’t watch your favorite shows because Netflix is not working?

 If you have a VPN on your device, turn it off before using Netflix.

-On the other hand, you can also try other VPNs that work well with Netflix, like IPVanish.
+On the other hand, you can also try other VPNs that work well with Netflix, like PureVPN.
 It also keeps your connection stable for a smooth movie-watching experience.

 5. Clear Your Browsing Data.